Skip to main content

 Ahmmad Brown

-• Assistant Professor, MS Learning and Organizational Change
+• Assistant Professor, MS in Learning and Organizational Change

 Biography

-Ahmmad Brown is an assistant professor in the Masters and Executive Learning and Organizational Change programs at the Northwestern School of Education and Social Policy, where he is also the faculty lead for the Leading Equity and Inclusion in Organizations Certificate (LEIOC) program.
+Ahmmad Brown is an assistant professor in the Masters and Executive Learning and Organizational Change programs at the Northwestern School of Education and Social Policy.
+He is also the faculty lead for the Leading Equity and Inclusion in Organizations Certificate (LEIOC) program.

 Education